• Skip to main content

 2. Enable Screen Saver Using Group Policy Editor

-If you are using Professional Edition of Windows 10, you can follow the steps below to Enable Screen Saver using Group Policy Editor.
+If you are using the Professional Edition of Windows, you can enable the Save Screen Saver option by using Group Policy Editor.

 Open Group Policy Editor Using Run Command